 - Over 30 years his total payments are $484,970 and his total interest is $184,970.

 If the payment is too high you can always consider a 20-Year term instead of a 15-Year term.
-Regardless, if you are going to be in your house for a long time, even if you have a good interest rate on a current 30-Year loan, you should pick up the phone and call a mortgage lender to talk about refinancing to a shorter term, even though rates today are higher than they were a year ago.
+Regardless, if you are going to be in your house for a long time you should pick up the phone and call a mortgage lender to talk about refinancing to a shorter term.
+Even if you have a good interest rate on a current 30-Year loan it may make sense.
+And even though rates today are higher than they were a year ago the math above makes sense.